kostinivan/gk_elementary_git/part1_git_overview.md

 *while merging you could face different situations depend on changes you made to every branch*

 1) fast-forward. will be implement automatically if source and current branch have same root-commit and current branch has no new commits.

-so there is no rows that changed in both branches
+2) automerge. when there is some commits in both, but no rows is modified in both branches so there is no rows that changed in both branches
 ### delete
 `git branch --delete <name>` - will delete the branch *name*. you better not to delete any branch